dotnet/ai-samples/src/local-models/Llama3/README.md

 This repo contains a sample on how to use a llama 3 model with semantic kernel.

-## Using Local LLMs like Llama3 or Phi-3
+## Using Local LLMs like Phi-3 or Llama 3

 Local LLMs like Llama3 and Phi-3 represent a significant shift towards more efficient and compact AI models.